end-me-please/processor2/README.md

 # processor2
-the sequel (basically a complete rewrite)
+the sequel. (basically a complete rewrite)